IIIF/api/source/community/consortium/index.md

 ## The IIIF Consortium

-The IIIF Consortium was formed in [June 2015][news] to provide steering and sustainability to the IIIF community by signing a [Memorandum of Understanding][mou] in Oxford, England.
+The IIIF Consortium (IIIF-C) was formed in [June 2015][news] to provide steering and sustainability to the IIIF community by signing a [Memorandum of Understanding][mou] in Oxford, England.
 The Consortium provides ongoing oversight for the development of IIIF technologies and the growth of the community.
+Letters of support from the IIIF-C for IIIF-related grant applications may be requested according to the [IIIF Support for Grant Proposals policy][support-policy].
 Consortium finances are managed through the [Council on Library and Information Resources][clir].

 ## Staff